Impacts of Loudoun’s Data Center Industry

 - Ratepayer Protection – Prevent residents and businesses from subsidizing the billions of dollars in costs associated with the data center industry’s infrastructure energy needs.

-- Incentivizing sustainability – Connect data centers’ tax benefits to clean energy and efficiency standards to reduce costs and pollution.
+- Mitigation of Impacts – Connect data centers’ tax benefits to clean energy and efficiency standards to reduce costs and pollution.

 Next Steps – Loudoun